Mikael-OLS/Predicting_Rating_of_Apps/README.md

 ![bild](https://user-images.githubusercontent.com/62875997/87072611-635af680-c21c-11ea-9d84-36196041b67e.png)

-This plot shows the relationsship between the variables "Reviews" and "The logarithm of Number of Reviews".
+This plot shows the relationship between the variables "Reviews" and "The logarithm of Number of Reviews".
 As one can see, when the "The logarithm of Number of Reviews" goes up, the spread of the "Ratings" shortens.

 ![bild](https://user-images.githubusercontent.com/62875997/87073106-293e2480-c21d-11ea-8ef5-fbdcd84faf33.png)